AldeRoberge/trello-priority-powerup/.github/DEPLOYMENT.md

 1. Open **Settings → Pages → Build and deployment**.
 2. Set **Source** to **GitHub Actions** (not **Deploy from a branch**).
-3. Open **Settings → Secrets and variables → Actions** and add:
-   - **`TRELLO_API_KEY`** — your Power-Up API key (same value as local `appKey` in `trello-api-config.js`).
-The deploy workflow runs `scripts/write-trello-api-config.js` to create the gitignored config file on the runner before upload.
-If the secret is missing, deploy still succeeds but card cover color sync is disabled on the live site.
-4. If **Deploy from a branch** stays enabled, GitHub also runs the built-in **`pages build and deployment`** workflow on every push.
+3. If **Deploy from a branch** stays enabled, GitHub also runs the built-in **`pages build and deployment`** workflow on every push.
 That competes with this workflow for the single Pages deployment slot and produces errors such as:

    `Deployment request failed ... due to in progress deployment`